General Service Medal (Canada): History

 The medal was initially only awarded with one ribbon.
 Bars were to be attached to denote the area or mission which qualified for recognition.
 These two bars were titled "ALLIED FORCE" and "ISAF+FIAS".
 In 2009, the GSM was modified to abolish the existing system of bars.
 These bars were replaced with ribbons denoting specific a theater or service.
 This allows the use of bars to recognize multiple rotations when appropriate.
 As a result, recipients of the original GSM with the ALLIED FORCE bar must remounted their medal without the bar and using the new ALLIED FORCE ribbon.
 Recipients of the medal with the ISAF+FIAS bar needed only to have the medal remounted without the bar on the same ribbon.

 Criteria

 The General Service Medal is awarded to members of the Canadian Armed Forces as well as members of allied forces who serve with the Canadian Armed Forces on deployments outside of Canada.
 These deployments need not necessarily be into a theatre of operations, but must provide full-time direct support to operations in the presence of an armed enemy.
 Canadian citizens who are not members of the armed forces may also be awarded the medal.
-Civilian must have deployed outside of Canada and worked with the CF to provide full-time direct support to operations in the presence of an armed enemy.
+Civilians must have deployed outside of Canada and worked with the CF to provide full-time direct support to operations in the presence of an armed enemy.
 The GSM is always awarded with a ribbon specific to the theatre or type of service being recognized.
 Each ribbon has its own criteria.